MicrochipTech/G3_HYBRID_IOT_DEMO/g3_device_udp_wbz451h/README.md

 ### G3 Hybrid device applications

 The G3 device is based on different application files:
 - <b>app_g3_management</b>: keeps the G3 device feature running including registering.
 Additionally a protection mechanism to reset the device if not traffic is received for a while has been implemented too.
-Besides, the "User Button" is monitored and an alarm is generated if it is pressed during 2 or more seconds.
 - <b>app_tcpip_management</b>: keeps the TCP/IP stack available to be able to interact with the network at UDP layer and also keep the UDP responder server where the alarms are received.
 - <b>app_udp_responder</b>: provides a UDP server where receive any command from coordinator.
 - <b>app_matrix_led</b>: controls the information shown into the Panel LED.